chillheart/ztmm-core/README.md

 ## 🗄️ Data Storage

 The application uses **IndexedDB** (browser-native database) with the following object stores:

+### V2 Model Stores (Active)
 - `pillars` - Zero Trust pillars with ordering
 - `functionCapabilities` - Functions and capabilities linked to pillars
 - `maturityStages` - Maturity level definitions (Initial, Advanced, Optimal)
+- `processTechnologyGroups` - Process/technology groupings for hierarchical assessment
+- `maturityStageImplementations` - Implementation definitions for each maturity stage
+- `assessmentsV2` - V2 assessment results with hierarchical structure

+### V1 Model Stores (Legacy Import Only)
-- `technologiesProcesses` - Technologies and processes for assessment
+- `technologiesProcesses` - ⚠️ Deprecated: Only used for V1 data imports
-- `assessmentResponses` - Assessment results and user responses
+- `assessmentResponses` - ⚠️ Deprecated: Only used for V1 data imports

+> **Note**: When importing V1 data, the application automatically migrates it to V2 stores while preserving the original V1 data for reference.

 ### Data Privacy
 - **Local Storage Only**: All data is stored in your browser's IndexedDB
 - **No External Servers**: No data is transmitted to external servers
 - **Complete Privacy**: Your assessment data never leaves your device
-- **Backup/Restore**: Export your data as JSON for backup or migration
+- **Backup/Restore**: Export your data as JSON (V2 format) for backup or migration
+- **Legacy Support**: Import V1 data files with automatic migration to V2 format

 ### Building for Production